 Using The Death Card to Find Our Way at Samhain

 Even under the very best of circumstances, actual death is a moving event.
-Every person and thing connected to death is also fundamentally changed.
+Every person and thing connected to death also fundamentally changes.
 Houses pass out of families.
 Decades-long marriages end.
 Blood is spilled.
 People see things they will never forget.
-People can feel guilt, regret, shame, resentment, shock, and fear when faced with death.
+Consequently, people can feel guilt, regret, shame, resentment, shock, and fear when faced with death.
 It touches something at the core of all living things.
 At the root of us.

-Standing at the edge of the Ganges in Northern India, the massive city of Varanasi (formerly known as Benares) is dedicated to Death.
-Believed to be one of the places where Shiva’s trident touched the earth, Hindu devotees believe that it is a holy city to die in; so sacred in fact, that one can avoid the karmic cycle.
-The massive city is filled with streets teeming with the dead and dying.
-Open pyres are everywhere, and everywhere the air is filled with ash from burning bodies.
-But it is in the Indian city Calcutta, dedicated to the Goddess Kali, that the country’s most significant, bloodiest temples exist, with sanguine rivers running from Her altars year-round.
+Standing at the edge of the Ganges in Northern India is the massive city of Varanasi (formerly known as Benares).
+This is a city dedicated to Death.
+Believed to be one place where Shiva’s trident touched earth, Hindu devotees believe it is sacred to die here.
+So sacred in fact, that one can avoid the karmic cycle.
+The massive city fills its with streets with the dead and dying.
+Open pyres are everywhere, and everywhere the ash from burning bodies rains down.
+The dead are literally underfoot.
+However it is in the Indian city Calcutta, dedicated to the Goddess Kali, that the country’s most significant, bloodiest temples exist.
+Sanguine rivers run from Her altars year-round.

-For Western Witches, Goddesses like The Morrigan made up of Macha, Badb (pronounced “beev”), and Nemaine, oversaw death and transformation for many of these people.
-All three are versions of each other, sometimes depicted as crows swooping over battlefields, looking for carrion to feast on, sometimes described as giant women standing over a river with a foot on either bank, washing the clothing and armor of the damned in the waters.
-Interestingly, it is Macha to whom the mesred machae are dedicated, the pillars on which Celtic warriors would place the heads of dead soldiers they captured in war.
-They believed the head was the seat of the soul, and the heads would be set on these pillars to guard lands and buildings.
-This tradition is the precursor to our modern jack-o-lantern.
+For Western Witches, Goddesses like The Morrigan made up of Macha, Badb (pronounced “beev”), and Nemaine, oversee death and transformation.
+All three are versions of each other.
+One, a murder of crows swooping over battlefields, looking for carrion to feast on.
+One, a giant women standing over a river with a foot on either bank, washing the clothing of the damned.
+To Macha the mesred machae are dedicated, the pillars Celtic warriors would place the heads of dead enemies.
+They believed the head was the seat of the soul, and they were set on these pillars to keep guard.
+This tradition is one of the precursor to our modern jack-o-lantern.

 When we work Tarot, for ourselves and our community, morose, disappointing, or even scary messages can come through.
-The Death card, along with The Devil and The Tower, is a card that some tarot readers will actually remove from their decks because they are so misunderstood.
-While I ultimately don’t think this is a good idea, I also realize that when reading for strangers it can be complicated to balance ethics with ignorance.
-All three cards discuss transitional points in our life where we can really feel like we are subject to the whim of fate, or that things are moving around us and affecting us that we have no control over.
+Some folks will remove The Death Card (and the Devil and Tower) from their decks altogether.
+I ultimately don’t think this is a good idea.
+But I also realize reading for folks who don’t study Tarot can get complicated.
+All three cards discuss transitional points where we can feel like we are subject to the whim of fate.
+All three discuss times when things are moving around us and affecting us that we have no control over.

 Does The Death card mean physical death?

-We die daily.
-Every time we go to sleep, the self we have been during that day goes away, and it is a choice to pick that person up again the following morning.
-Our cells die off, we shed skin, we shed hair.
-Within seven years, our bodies will replace every single cell that makes it up.
+In essence, we die daily.
+Every time we go to sleep, the self we have been during that day “dies.”
+It is a choice to pick that person up again the following morning.
+Not only do our cells die off, we shed skin, we shed hair, but within seven years, we will replace every single cell in our bodies.
 We destroy oxygen with every breath.
 We destroy vitamins and mineral in our digestive system, breaking them down into their atomic structures.
-Our ideas and goals finish off the past, eradicating it with new skylines, new fashion, new gods.
+Our ideas and goals finish off the past, eradicating it with new ethics, new horizons, new gods.
 We are, technically, dying all the time, and inflicting death and transition on the reality around us, continuously.
 And in that death, our core essence is carried through somehow.

-If the Death card comes up, and The Tower is also present in the reading, then the Universe is trying to draw a very dark line under the idea that the querent may be very out of touch with their own process, blaming everything and everyone for their suffering, and refusing to see where the changes are needed in themselves.
-The Tower card can lay some blame at the feet of the person going through the chaos, suggesting this is a problem they’ve had several warnings to fix or address.
+The Tower card can lay some blame at the feet of the person going through the chaos.
+It is a suggestion this is a problem they’ve had several warnings to fix or address.
 This is not always the case, however.
 The Tower can also indicate the dramatic change and chaos the person brings into other situations.
 Especially if the querent is rooted in their own process and doing The Work.
 The Tower is a lightning flash from “God,” or our own most in-depth resources of insight.
 And it can be a shocking, life-altering moment when enlightenment hits us.
-One of the most profound spiritual trips we can take is the realization that we are all connected and that the divisions and isolations we experience on the physical plane are an illusion.
+One of the most profound spiritual trips we can take is the realization that we are all connected.
+That the divisions and isolation we experience on the physical plane are an illusion.

-The next cards we work with will point to what we actually experience during this transmogrification of our souls, and the pitfalls of “enlightenment” when it is not back up with a sound structure for the ego to fall back on.
+The next card we work with – Temperance – will point to what we actually experience during this transmogrification.
+What happens to our souls.
+And the pitfalls of “enlightenment” not backed up with a sound structure for the ego to fall back on.